doeixd/Open-Commerce-Standard/examples/README.md

 ### Using the Client

-The client examples work with any OCS server:
+The client examples work with any OCP server:

 ```javascript
 // Edit simple-client.js to point to your server